 Chambers USA ranked Mr. Chenoweth in Texas Tax band 3, noting he “is knowledgeable, personable and cares about the client,” “does a good job of “He does a good job of simplifying the discussion” (2021), “has a practical business mind and gives practical tax advice” (2020), is “very intelligent, very energetic and a good advocate for tax,” as well as “very knowledgeable in partnership and M&A matters, and very responsive” (2019) and having “extraordinary technical knowledge” and “incredibly attentive client service” (2018).
-Texas Super Lawyer – Rising Stars also ranks him for Tax (2014-2019), and he has frequently presented at Practising Law Institute (New York, Chicago, and San Francisco) and Tax Executive Institute’s Tax School (Houston).
+Texas Super Lawyer – Rising Stars also ranks him for Tax (2014-2019), and he has frequently presented at Practising Law Institute on partnership tax matters (New York, Chicago, and San Francisco).

 Mr. Chenoweth earned his J.D. in 2004 and LL.M. in taxation in 2005 from New York University School of Law.
 He graduated in 2001 with Honors from The University of Texas at Austin, where he earned Phi Beta Kappa and a B.A. in government.